andylvua/myshell/README.md

 The alias expansion is performed during this step, i.e. on the whole command line.

 - Command Execution <br>
 The shell executes the command tree.
-Before execution of each simple command, the tokens processing is performed.
+Before execution of each simple command, the token processing is performed.
 This process is described in more detail in the [Command Execution](#command-execution) section.

 **Cleanup**